sictweb/bti425-2020/graded-work/assign1.md

 The form `<input>` elements must use the proper HTML5 types, so that they will render correctly (and use the right keyboard on mobile devices).

-Data will be sent to the web service, in a "submit" button handler function.
+Data will be sent to the web API, in a "submit" button handler function.
 After a successful save, redirect to the "detail" (get one) component, so that the user sees the results of their "add new" work.

-> Again, make sure that you know and understand the *shape* of the data that the web service is expecting in an "add new" request.
+> Again, make sure that you know and understand the *shape* of the data that the web API is expecting in an "add new" request.
 Then, send data that matches that shape.

 Here's what it could look like; this is from the professor's sample solution.

+<mark>(placeholder image; will be replaced when the professor completes the sample solution)</mark>

 ![Add new](media/a1-example-add-new.png)